Voorhees Town Center: First redevelopment plans

 After its proposal for a Walmart store was rejected by residents, PREIT submitted plans to demolish the abandoned anchor stores and adjacent mall space to make way for a mixed-use "town center" featuring a 65000 sqft supermarket and 130000 sqft of retail stores along a landscaped boulevard.
 PREIT renovated the downsized mall to house 253000 sqft of small specialty shops along with anchor stores Macy's and Boscov's.

 The mall was officially renamed as Voorhees Town Center.
-The groundbreaking ceremony on the redevelopment project was on January 30, 2007.
+The groundbreaking ceremony for the redevelopment project was on January 30, 2007.
 The former Sears and JCPenney buildings, and the mall corridor between Macy's and the former JCPenney were demolished.

 In December 2007, work was completed on the mall portion of the town center.
 Condos and new office complexes were also built around the same time.
 In spring 2008, the Voorhees Town Center held its grand opening.
-In May 2011, the Voorhees Township municipal offices relocated to the town center.
+In May 2011, the Voorhees Township municipal offices also relocated to the town center.
 According to PREIT, the Voorhees Town Center is only the third mall in the United States to be anchored by municipal offices.